Boys on the Side: Reception

-To get to know someone is very difficult, but if you really do, they should be able to tell you almost anything, and ask you almost anything, and that is where "Boys on the Side" is leading us.
+To get to know someone is very difficult, but if you really do, they should be able to tell you almost anything, and ask you almost anything, and that is where Boys on the Side is leading us.

 Box office

-The film was not a major box office hit and grossed $23.4 million in the United States and Canada and $47.4 million worldwide.
+The film grossed $23.4 million in the United States and Canada for a total of $47.4 million worldwide.